Raedin24/School/L400/DCIT 423/Module 10 - LAN Security Concepts.md

 **DHCP Spoofing Attack**
 - Threat actor configures rogue DHCP server on network to provide false IP configuration parameters to legitimate clients
+- In the *DHCPOFFER* stage, both the legitimate and rogue server offer IP configuration details to the client
+- If the rogue server's offer is received first, the client completes the DHCP process with the rogue server.
-- In the *DHCPACK*  stage, the rogue server sends out its own acknowledgement packet and can provide the wrong default gateway, DNS server and IP address for client
+- If not, in the *DHCPACK*  stage, the rogue server sends out its own acknowledgement packet and can provide the wrong default gateway, DNS server and IP address for client